MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch3.md

 >
 > ![Module4Chapter3noteim](images/module4chapter3noteim.PNG)

-Below is an example of what your scene could look like:
+Below is an example of what your scene should look like:

 ![Module4Chapter3exampleim](images/module4chapter3exampleim.PNG)